dolthub/query-faq-toy/README.md

 ## Decorrelate Subqueries

-Subqueries can either be cacheable, or non-cacheable.
-The later are also called "correlated" subqueries, because they need to be wholesale executed once for each row in the outer scope.
+Subqueries can either be cacheable or non-cacheable.
+The later are also called a "correlated" subquery, which run one whole execution for each row in the outer scope.

 The first plan below executes the EXISTS subquery once for each `xy` row.
 It is not cacheable because its execution depends on `xy.x`; it is correlated